-The following list explains the importance of various nutrients for your overall health as well as their association with hormonal acne.
+The following list explains the importance of various nutrients for your overall health as well as their association with hormonal acne (check out our free eBook).
 Read on to get an overview, nutritional sources and supplementation suggestions.

 How it Helps: This trace mineral helps to reduce inflammation and boost immune function which can help prevent the likelihood of acne from bacteria and decrease the redness/irritation associated with it.
 Zinc is also key for adequate hormone production and helps block 5a-DHT production.